 5. Mix Up Your Credit

-In addition to applying for a secured credit card and having your utility bill payment history reported, look into opportunities to mix up your lines of credit with a “rebuilder loan”.
-These loans are usually small personal loans offered by banks and credit unions to help boost borrowers’ Fair Issac credit score in a healthy, manageable way.
+In addition to applying for a secured credit card and having your utility payment history reported, look into opportunities to mix up your lines of credit with a rebuilder loan.
+These loans are usually small personal loans offered by banks and credit unions to help boost borrowers’ Fair Issac credit scores in a healthy, manageable way.